AnalystHub-Hub/Patients-management-system/README.md

 ## Patients Management System

-This Java Enterprise Web application was developed to focus specifically on patients management in a a hospital.
+I developed a Java Web application to focus specifically on patients management in a hospital.
 It covers registration into the hospital, consultation, prescriptions, and anual reporting.